 Indirect services include consultation with classroom teachers, conferencing with parents, IEP development, management of students’ educational program, curricula revision, and coordination with other professionals involved in the process of special education.
 Special education personnel work with other agencies’ personnel to facilitate the transition of students to college or other post-high school or employment opportunities.

-The Special Services staff includes Vermont-certified learning specialists, a speech and language pathologist, paraeducators, and related service providers.
+The Student Accessibility Services staff includes Vermont-certified learning specialists, a speech and language pathologist, paraeducators, and related service providers.